 Summer 2012 Update

-Below is a look back at those former days.
+Below is a look back at those earlier days.

 Municipal authorities like the extra income